zvonand/grafana-oauth/keycloak/README.md

 3. Enter the query: `select currentUser()`, and press "Run Query", the username shall be printed.
 The username is the same as `sub` value in your Azure AD.

 By default, ClickHouse does not grant any roles or privileges to external users.
 All the user can do is basically view his own name.
-That is why a role `token_test_role_1` is created on start-up, and and ClickHouse is configured to assign this role to __all__ users coming from Azure.
-This role allows to read all tables in `default` database.
-There is also a pre-defined table `default.test_table_1`.
+That is why a role `general-role` and `can-read` roles is created on start-up.

+* ClickHouse is configured to assign role `general-role` to __all__ users defined in Keycloak.
+This role allows to read `can_read_general` table in `default` database.
+This table is pre-defined and has one row.
+* Also, in Keycloak your user belongs to a group `can-read`.
+This group is mapped to the corresponding role in ClickHouse, and this role allows user to read `default.can_read_specific` table.
+This table is also pre-defined and has one row.

-You can verify that user is actually able to read the table:
+You can verify that user is actually able to read the tables:

-4. Enter the query: `select * from default.test_table_1`, and press "Run Query".
+4. Enter the query: `select * from default.can_read_specific` or `select * from default.can_read_general`, and press "Run Query".
 No exceptions shall be thrown, and table contents will be printed.